 Despite our best intentions, accidents and dental problems happen.
 The effects of dental cavities grow over decades.
 Even careful brushing twice and day and regular flossing can not always prevent small cavities from forming.
 Luckily, even advanced dental problems can often be fixed using custom teeth crowns designed and placed by your dentist.
 A crown is a unique option that delivers restorative and cosmetic benefits.
 The porcelain cap will fully encase your tooth to deliver protection and natural results.

 No matter what reason you have for needing a crown, your dentist can restore form to your smile using this great restoration.
-Here are several reasons that you may need one.
+Here are several reasons why you may need one.

 Having a root canal is often a reason for getting a crown

 Teeth crowns are commonly placed following treatment for a root canal infection.
 The inner space of your tooth contains nerves, blood vessels, and soft areas that can easily become infected.
 An infection can reach the root canals if an older cavity is not treated.
 This dental problem can also result from old fillings that have become loose or an injury.

 Following your root canal treatment, you can be fitted with a cap that restores strength to your tooth and prevents the return of the infection.
 The option is used when a large filling will not work as well.